AVAILABLE NATIONWIDE. INSTALLED BY LOCAL PARTNERS.

 From university training centers to everyday fitness clubs, Maple Air fills the gaps left by standard HVAC and filtration systems so facilities can maintain healthier, more comfortable environments.

-Contact us today to reserve your Maple Air system, and give your gym cleaner, healthier air year-round.
+Get an estimate to reserve your Maple Air system and start providing cleaner, healthier air in your gym year-round.

 Look for odors, visible dust, mold, or signs of ventilation issues.
 High CO₂ readings also indicate poor air quality.